Welcome to WEB UPDATE

 The lightfastness and handling tests were done on Arches 140lbs cold pressed paper.
 The lightfastness samples were divided into two.
 One half of each was stored between acid free paper in a drawer and the other half was exposed to sunlight.
 The samples were displayed under identical conditions and the Blue Wool strips [BELOW] that fade progressively, were used to measure the amount of sunlight to which all the samples were exposed to ensure uniformity.
 You will notice that the seventh band is just starting to fade indicating that the samples have been exposed to a great deal of sunlight- the equivalent of a few hundred years had they been exposed to indirect light and protected by glass in a home.

 Each representative handling sample such as MaimeriBlu’s 391 Ultramarine Light [BELOW] is divided into two.
 The left portion shows a graded wash ranging from full strength to tint.
-The wash covers a pencil line to show relative transparency.
+The wash covers a pencil line (it’s a bit hard to see) to show relative transparency.
 There is also a lift off portion where the wash is re-wetted after it has dried and then the paint wiped off with a tissue.
 The right hand portion shows how the paint behaves in a wet on wet application.
+When dried and pressed flat I cut the sample at the broken white line.
+I exposed the left hand side to sunlight.
+I stored the rest of the sample in a drawer where it received no light.
+When the sunlit portion had received the requisite amount of sunlight as measured by the fading amount on the blue wool, I compared the two portions and made comments, as below.

 MaimeriBlu 15ml tubes: 72 paints .